 Come experience the unparalleled feeling for yourself

-Whistler Waldorf School is one of three Waldorf High Schools in Canada.
-We offer a varied liberal arts and experiential-based educational curriculum that is developmentally appropriate for all ages including:
+Whistler Waldorf School offers a varied liberal arts and experiential-based educational curriculum that is developmentally appropriate for all ages including:

 • Playschool at 2.5 years to 5 years old